matttrichards/geocode/README.md

 ## Prior art

-geo7 is in the family of open, deterministic geocoding grids.
+geocode is in the family of open, deterministic geocoding grids.
 The closest is Google's [Open Location Code / Plus Codes](https://github.com/google/open-location-code) (Apache-2.0).
 See SPEC §10 for an honest comparison.